dd32/td-gh-ex/readme.txt

 Please see the Make documentation: https://thethemefoundry.com/make-help/

 == Changelog ==

+= 1.7.10 - November 16 2016 =
+* Bug fix: Unconsistent HTML entity decoding was causing random data loss.

+= 1.7.9 - October 26 2016 =
+* Bug fix: Previewing builder pages was corrupting sections data.

+= 1.7.8 - October 19 2016 =
+* Improved: Overcome server POST data cap.
+See: https://github.com/thethemefoundry/make/issues/264.
+* Bug fix: Drag handles for widgets in single widgetized columns were disappearing.

+= 1.7.7 - July 15 2016 =
+* Bug fix: The markup creating links in Gallery section items was broken.

+= 1.7.6 - July 13 2016 =
+* Improved: Minor stylesheet changes and enhancements.
+See the complete diff here: https://github.com/thethemefoundry/make/commit/3821a67298b484d142514f6f9bbcaade85cc0071#diff-8
+* New filter: `make_builder_get_gallery_item_onclick` modifies the onclick attribute of Gallery section items.

+= 1.7.5 - June 22 2016 =
+* Improved: Better integration with the WP Retina 2x plugin for improved retina logos.
+* Bug fix: Layout view algorithm was reverting to 'post' view when nothing matched.
+* Updated: The latest list of Google fonts.

+= 1.7.4 - June 7 2016 =
+* Changed: Make now only supports WordPress 4.4 and higher.
+* Bug fix: Current menu item font weight was not applied correctly.
+* Bug fix: Some style settings were not updated correctly in the Customizer preview pane.
+* New filter: `make_entry_thumbnail_size` modifies the image size used for post featured images.

+= 1.7.3 - May 23 2016 =
+* Bug fix: Display issue with the custom logo in Internet Explorer.
+* Changed: Wording changes in various parts of the UI.
+* Changed: Added notice that will appear for Make Plus users when they have an older version of the plugin installed.

+= 1.7.2 - May 11 2016 =
+* Bug fix: Display issues with the custom logo.

 = 1.7.1 - May 5 2016 =
 * Improved: Better detection for plugin integrations.